marckean/marcseparation/_docs/julia_spence_mental_health.md

     src="https://www.youtube.com/embed/0MGPuNncgLQ?playlist=0MGPuNncgLQ&loop=1&Version=3&autoplay=1&mute=1&showinfo=1&rel=0">
 </iframe>

+### What the report writer told me

+When I was in the session sitting with the the report writer, Ruth explicitly told me that she would be putting in the report that Julia committed suicide.
+The fact that Julia recently got out of a mental hospital, off drugs and back home, people can't cope, Ruth said she's seen this before and it's fairly common.

+But nowhere in the report does it mention:
+- "Mental Hospital" - it only mentions hospital
+- Commited suicide
+### Alex's mental health

+We know that Alex, Vic & Julia's father had bipolar died of cancer in 2004

 ### Julia was a joke in her family

 My kids told me that themselves, cousin Henry and their Uncle (Henry's dad) make up a song about Julia being such a bad egg and with mental issues.
 The kids were rehearsing it over and over led by Andrew Kyngdon.
 My kids perform the song below: